-Despite nearly two weeks of outreach to lawmakers, Obama and Republicans seemed nowhere closer to agreeing on a large deficit-reduction deal by mid-year.
+Despite nearly two weeks of outreach to lawmakers, Obama seemed no closer to an agreement with Republicans on a large deficit reduction deal by midyear.

 Instead, Republicans and Obama's Democratic allies in Congress engaged in partisan rhetoric, even as the president was striking a moderate tone in his private meetings with Republican senators.

 "The president's idea of compromise is, 'Just do it my way.'
-That's just not going to work," House Speaker John Boehner, a Republican, told reporters.
+That's just not going to work," Republican House Speaker John Boehner told reporters.

-Obama has been calling for more tax hikes on the rich, coupled with new spending cuts, to help curb budget deficits that have exceeded $1 trillion in each of the last four years, in part because of the weak economy.
+Obama has been calling for more tax hikes on the wealthiest taxpayers, coupled with new spending cuts, to help curb budget deficits that have exceeded $1 trillion in each of the past four years, in part because of the weak economy.

 "No more tax hikes," Boehner added, referring to the more than $600 billion in new revenues Obama won at the beginning of this year by raising income taxes on the wealthy.

 The Democratic-controlled Senate Budget Committee was on track on Thursday to pass a budget plan that calls for $1 trillion in new tax revenues by ending tax breaks for the highest earners and corporations, while replacing automatic spending cuts and making modest cuts elsewhere.

 Republican Paul Ryan's budget, passed by the House of Representatives budget panel on Wednesday, aims to slash $4.6 trillion largely from social programs to reach balance by 2023.
 It contains no new tax revenues.